websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-search-for-liferay-73.md

 For Liferay 7.2 widget and configuration names were unchanged.
 In Liferay 7.3 the monitoring widget and the configurations were renamed.

 The renaming of apps and configurations has the following upgrade impacts:
 1. The LES Monitoring widget is now named *Elasticsearch Monitoring*.
-During portal startup, a module upgrade step runs, renaming the app when _Liferay Enterprise Search Monitoring_ for DXP 7.3 is deployed.
+During startup, a module upgrade step runs, renaming the app when _Liferay Enterprise Search Monitoring_ for DXP 7.3 is deployed.
 No action is required.
-1. The name of configuration file changed from `com.liferay.portal.search.elasticsearch6.xpack.monitoring.web.internal.configuration.XPackMonitoringConfiguration.config` to `com.liferay.portal.search.elasticsearch.monitoring.web.internal.configuration.MonitoringConfiguration`.
+1. The configuration file name changed from `com.liferay.portal.search.elasticsearch6.xpack.monitoring.web.internal.configuration.XPackMonitoringConfiguration.config` to `com.liferay.portal.search.elasticsearch.monitoring.web.internal.configuration.MonitoringConfiguration`.
 The properties are the same as before.
 During portal startup, a module upgrade step runs, renaming the configuration.
 No action is required.
 1. The Kibana base path to the monitoring widget has changed.
 You must change the original setting in `kibana.yml`:

    ```yaml